shovansarkarece/Group-5b_1-Power-BI_Agile_25_26/Sprint_2/Hub/PowerBI_Dashboard_1_Guide.md

 1. Click empty space on canvas
 2. In Visualizations, click "Clustered bar chart" icon
 3. The chart appears on canvas
+4. From the Employees table:
+* Drag Department to the Y-axis well
+* Drag EmployeeID to the X-axis well